 - Cash: You need to tip your guides with cash.
 You can also use it for souvenirs and incidental costs.
 Also, be sure to bring crisp bills, since some exchange places won’t accept wrinkled or torn bills.
 Here is a good guideline for tipping (Guide: $6-8 per day, Assistant Guide: $2-5 per day, Cook/Mulero/Camp Assistant: $1-3 per day).

+Anything else you would add to the essential Patagonia packing list?
 Is the W Circuit on your bucket list?
 Or what’s an upcoming hike you’re excited about?

 SEE MORE PACKING GUIDES